sourcegraph/handbook/content/departments/people-talent/talent/process/how_to_prepare_for_candidates.md

 - We encourage you to read about the [different types of interviews](types_of_interviews.md) a candidate can expect while going through the interview process.

-## What to wear for your interview

-Coming soon